 About the event

 This event brings the Colorado School of Public Health community together in person.
 It's a chance to celebrate the great work of our colleagues, share and trade ideas, and build bridges across departments, units, and campuses.
 Faculty and students from all three of our universities—CU Anschutz, CSU, and UNC—and community partners who share our dedication to public health are invited to participate.
-The Office of Research and the Faculty Senate Research Committee invite you to attend the second annual ColoradoSPH Research Exchange.
+The Office of Research and the Faculty Senate Research Committee invite you to attend the third annual ColoradoSPH Research Exchange.

-• Date: Friday, October 6, 2023
+• Date: Friday, October 11, 2024

 • Location: Anschutz Health Sciences Building